Glenn Hoddle taken seriously ill

 "Everyone of us is right with you Glenn, sending love & strength."

+Our thoughts, love, prayers and wishes remain with him & his family ❤️

-A club hero at Tottenham, where he played for the majority of a celebrated playing career before later becoming manager in 2001, Hoddle was capped 53 times by England and scored eight international goals.
+A club hero at Tottenham Hotspur, where he played for the majority of a celebrated playing career before later becoming manager in 2001, Hoddle was capped 53 times by England and scored eight international goals.

 The stylish midfielder also represented Monaco under Arsene Wenger before operating as player/manager at Swindon Town and Chelsea.

-Note: UPDATE: the latest on our friend Glenn is that his condition is serious but he is currently receiving specialist treatment and responding well.— Jake Humphrey (@mrjakehumphrey) October 27, 2018